Averek7/FlaskModel/README.md

 => Lab assignment - 7,8 and 9

 # By UI20CS04 and UI20CS12
-=> Alok Kumar and Avanish Singh
+🕴 Alok Kumar and Avanish Singh

+# To run the model

+`flask run`

 # Lab 7

-Language - Python and flask
+`Language - Python and flask`

 To embed a developed machine learning model into a web page for logistic regression using Python and Flask, we would need to follow these steps:
 1. Train our logistic regression model using Python, and save the model as a file.
 We can use libraries such as scikit-learn to build and train our model.